electricpipelines/barq/README.md

 # Dabarqus

 **Dabarqus** &ndash; Zero to RAG in minutes.
-Chat with your PDFs, summarize emails and messaging, and digest a vast range of facts, figures, and reports.
-A dash of genius for your LLM.

 Dabarqus is a stand alone application that implements a complete RAG solution.
 It is designed to be easy to use and easy to integrate with your existing applications.
 Dabarqus includes a REST API, a command-line interface, and an admin dashboard.

 ## Table of Contents